Call for papers: Predictive biogeographySubmitted by editor on 21 December 2022.

 Theoretical, synthesis or applied studies will be welcome, in areas such as agriculture, climate change, fisheries, forestry, conservation, restoration, museolomics, astrobiology or bioterrorism, among others, as long as there is a clear connection to predictive biogeography.
 Manuscripts can be submitted as synthesis, research, or perspective articles, and we will strive to find a balance between all these categories to be published in the special issue.
 We are also particularly interested in submissions coming from underrepresented geographic areas, and encourage anyone interested to contact the editorial team for further inquiries.

-A proposal including a 500-words summary and a figure, as well as authors’ full names, affiliations and an e-mail address for the contact person, should be sent as a single PDF file to christine [dot] meynard [at] inrae [dot] fr before March 15th 2023.
+A proposal including a 500-word summary, type of article (research, perspective or synthesis) and a figure, as well as authors’ full names, affiliations and an e-mail address for the contact person, should be sent as a single PDF file to christine [dot] meynard [at] inrae [dot] fr before 30 June 2023.
 A preselection will be made based on the summaries, and invitations to submit a full article will be sent shortly after.
 Only invited submissions will be considered for publication in the special issue.
-The deadline for full submissions will be fixed later, but will likely fall around July 2023.
+The deadline for full submissions will be fixed later, but will likely fall around 30 November 2023.
 Once received, all manuscripts will undergo the regular peer-review process.
 Therefore, notice that an invitation to submit a full manuscript does not guarantee its final acceptance for publication.

 The editorial board for this special issue includes the following (in alphabetical order):

-Miguel Araújo, Nuria Galiana (National Museum of Natural Sciences, CSIC), Dominique Gravel, Christine N Meynard (INRAE- France) and Sydne Record (University of Maine).
+Miguel Araújo (National Museum of Natural Sciences, CSIC; Évora University), Nuria Galiana (National Museum of Natural Sciences, CSIC), Dominique Gravel (Université de Sherbrooke, Canada), Christine N Meynard (INRAE- France) and Sydne Record (University of Maine).